Dr. med. Dirk Manski

 Drains and catheters:

 For stable patients without ureteral stents, early removal of the bladder catheter within 1–2 days is possible after uneventful surgery.
-Remove the wound drainage if the daily drainage is well below 50 ml.
+Remove the wound drainage if the daily drainage is below 50 ml.
 Patients with ureteral stents need a bladder catheter until the removal of the wound drainage is possible.

 Complications